Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

 Conclusion

-After putting the Jeep Cherokee’s 5th generation under the microscope, here’s the verdict: the 2020-2023 facelift models take the prime spot for dependability, performance, and tech features.
+After putting the Jeep Cherokee’s 5th generation under the microscope, here’s the verdict: the 2020-2023 facelift models take the top spot for dependability, performance, and tech features.
 They’re the ones you want in your driveway.

 On the flip side, the 2014-2017 and 2019 models are the lemons of the bunch.
 Engine troubles, transmission issues, and electrical glitches make these years ones to avoid.
-The 2019 model, in particular, had a dreadful habit of stalling and throwing infotainment system fits.
+The 2019 model, in particular, had a horrible habit of stalling and throwing infotainment system fits.

 Your experience could be the illuminating beacon for another Cherokee enthusiast.